Argiope argentata: Biting prey

 Argiope argentata exhibits two different forms of biting to its prey, which are differentiated by the duration of the bite: the short bite versus the long bite.
 For Lepidoptera, i.e. moths and butterflies, A. argentata performs a long bite, in contrast to the short bite given to other insects.
 Another juxtaposition between these two methods of predation, is that the long bite is executed before the prey is wrapped in silk, whereas the short bite is executed after.
 One hypothesis for the difference in bite duration is that the long bite utilizes the spider's venom to immobilize the prey, whereas the short bite is unnecessary because the prey has already been immobilized by the silk wrapping.

 Since the short bite is given after the prey has been immobilized by other tactics, a separate hypothesis for its purpose has been proposed.
 For starters, the venomous content in this bite is likely to be slim to none.
 Since the prey is already immobilized and dead, venom is not necessary and would be a waste of the A. argentatas predatorial resources.
-Rather, this short bite may serve as a quote-on-quote "taste-tester" for the spider.
+Rather, this short bite may serve as a "taste-tester" for the spider.
 This "taste-tester" supposedly gives the A. argentata sufficient information on the prey it has caught to determine whether or not it is consumable.